 The MASA descriptive metadata is provided once per frame.
 It includes information for correctly reading the metadata frame and information relating to creation of the current MASA format signal and its transport audio signals that can be used to assist encoding or rendering of the spatial audio.

-The descriptive metadata parameters of Table A.1 are described in order in Annex A of [4].
+Format descriptor (64 bits)

+The unique format descriptor code is provided at the beginning of every MASA format metadata frame.
+It specifies MASA format for the IVAS codec.